oktadev/okta-blog/_source/_posts/2024-02-27-spring-security-pkce.md

 type: awareness
 ---

 OAuth 2.0 and OpenID Connect are the authentication and authorization _de facto_ standards for online web applications.
-In this post you will learn how to enable the extension Proof Key for Code Exchange in a Spring Boot confidential client, adhering to the latest [Security Best Current Practice (BCP)](https://oauth.net/2/oauth-best-practice/).
+In this post you will learn how to enable the extension Proof Key for Code Exchange (PKCE) in a Spring Boot confidential client, adhering to the [OAuth 2.0 Security Best Current Practice (BCP)](https://oauth.net/2/oauth-best-practice/).

 > **This tutorial was created with the following tools and services**:
 > - [Java OpenJDK 17](https://jdk.java.net/java-se-ri/17)